What’s Vegetarian at Roy Rogers? (Updated for 2026)

 • Lean on the Fixin’s Bar.
 It’s the single biggest reason vegetarians can build a real meal here.
 Pair it with fries and a soft drink for a quick, predictable order.

 • Order mashed potatoes without gravy.
-The default gravy is almost certainly meat-based; the potatoes alone are vegetarian (with dairy).
+The default gravy is almost certainly meat-based.
+The potatoes alone are vegetarian, with dairy.

 Conclusion